opf/openproject/docs/installation-and-operations/installation/packaged/README.md

 * Ubuntu 20.04
 * Debian 10

-On older distributions, this wizard step won't be displayed, and the installation will default to the Classic edition.
+On older distributions, this wizard step won't be displayed, and the installation will default to the default edition.
 </div>

 ## Step 2: PostgreSQL database configuration